onrunning/platform-eng-challenge/README.md

 There are some improvements and bug fixes that can be made in:

 - `Dockerfile`
-- `docker-compose.yml`
 - `.github/workflows/build.yml`
 - The automation of repetitive tasks

 ## Tasks

 ### Containers

 - [ ] Looking at the Dockerfile, how can we avoid busting the cache for the dependency update everytime we update the source code ?
 - [ ] Ideally the image size for running in production should be less than 1GB (**bonus**)
 - [ ] Use build arguments so we can use the same ruby version as defined in file `blog/.ruby-version` as opposed of an hardcoded image version
-- [ ] Persist the database's data for future, so that when the service is stopped the data is not lost
-- [ ] Check if the environment variables defined in the blog service are valid and match expected names/values in the rails database configuration `blog/config/database.yml`
-- [ ] Once all services are started, ensure that database is created and has no pending migrations (can be done by using `bin/rake db:create db:migrate`) (**bonus**)
-- [ ] Automate all repetitive tasks such as building the image, starting/stopping the services, run database migrations (**bonus**)
-- [ ] Test that everything works by accessing the [blog app](http://localhost:3000/), creating an article, restarting all services, loading the article and deleting it afterwards (**bonus**)

 ### Continuous Deployment